HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

 # Example Application: Improving the Results

+This document describes how to improve the mention extractor built in [Example
-This document comes after [Example Application: A Mention-Level Extraction System](walkthrough-mention.html).
+Application: A Mention-Level Extraction System](walkthrough.html).

 <a name="improve" href="#"> </a>